DunnCreativeSS/www.exchangeslive.trade/README.md

 if (datachan.startsWith("TRADE-BINA")) {

 Note that 'BINA' is short for Binance.
 To get a list of exchange codes, get your socket to emit to 'exchanges.'
 Change the above line to 'TRADE-' to work on all exchanges, but keep in mind it doesn't like creating 4000+ socket subscriptions :)

+Edit views/index.ejs and change the IP to whatever machine you have app.js running on.

+npm the different modules, then sudo node app.js.